 • Backup oversight.
 If you have multiple partitions, it’s more work to make sure they’re all being backed up properly, and it’s easy to miss it.

 • Speed.
-Depending on how you use your data, if you use an HDD, it’s possible that by having data on separate partitions, your hard disk will work harder to access data spread further apart on the media, slowing things down.
+Depending on how you use your data, if you use an HDD it’s possible that by having data on separate partitions, your hard disk will work harder to access data spread further apart on the media, slowing things down.

 • False security.
 Even though separate partitions look like separate drives in Windows, they are not.
 What that means is if the physical hard drive holding those partitions fails, all the partitions go with it.
-While you might be applying different backup criteria to different partitions, the fact is that underneath it all, they share common risks.
+While you might apply different backup criteria to different partitions, the fact is that underneath it all, they share common risks.

-Once again, the “should I or shouldn’t I?” question gets my most common answer: “it depends”.
+Once again, the “Should I or shouldn’t I?” question gets my most common answer: “It depends.”
 It depends on you, your data, how you use your computer, and its hardware configuration.

 • Use the NTFS file system (the default these days), which does a pretty good job of optimizing for speed, space, and reliability, and won’t restrict the size of your partition.

 • Use folders to organize your data.
-This is what folders are for, and they’re significantly more flexible than separate partitions.
+This is what folders are for, and they’re more flexible than separate partitions.

 It’ll be worth your time to read the comments on this article, as I expect lots of additional ideas to come in.
-As I said when I started, there are many different opinions on partitioning.
+As I said when I started, there are many opinions on partitioning.
 You may feel differently than I do.

-Subscribe to Confident Computing!
+Something else worth reading: Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 Podcast audio